What are vector tiles and why you should care

 - Better user experience - smooth zooming

-- No need for zoom levels - users zoom and pan throughout all scales
+- Not visible zoom levels - users zoom and pan throughout all scales

 - De-facto mobile standard